CFAY Celebrates Chief Petty Officer Pinning Ceremony

 |0

-This work, CFAY Celebrates Chief Petty Officer Pinning Ceremony, by James Kimber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CFAY Celebrates Chief Petty Officer Pinning Ceremony [Image 8 of 8], by James Kimber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.